-Hidimba by Narendra Kohli
+Hidimba by Narendra Kohli – Book Review

-In the first chapter he highlights a woman in love through Hidimba, and the simpleton that she is compared to the civilized visitors in her land.
-Her open acknowledgement of her lust for Bheem and openness is something that is sharp contrast with a very formal relationship that the brothers and their mother share.
+In the first chapter, he highlights a woman in love through Hidimba.
+And the simpleton that she is compared to the civilized visitors in her land.
+Her open acknowledgment of her lust for Bheem and openness is something that is a sharp contrast with a very formal relationship that the brothers and their mother share.
 Her willingness to do anything to get the man she wants highlights a woman in love.
-In the next chapter in a dialogues between the resident Rishi and Yuddhistra comes out the debate between ‘Do we need to protect ourselves or shall we leave to God to protect us, for he knows why he has sent us here will always do the best for us’.
+In the next chapter in a dialogue between the resident Rishi and Yuddhistra comes out the debate between ‘Do we need to protect ourselves or shall we leave to God to protect us, for he knows why he has sent us here will always do the best for us’.

-Read it.https://www.anureviews.com/hidimba-by-narendra-kohli/https://www.anureviews.com/wp-content/uploads/2014/03/Hidimba.jpeghttps://www.anureviews.com/wp-content/uploads/2014/03/Hidimba-150x150.jpegBook ReviewsMythologyHindi,Hindi Book Review,MahabharataNarendra Kohli has re-written Mahabharata as Maha Samar and that is one series that I hope to read sometime.
-He has also written a series on the women in Mahabharata and Hidimba is a small novella based on Hidimba - the Rakshasa wife of Bheem, the first ever daughter-in-law...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+Review of the book of author Matsyagandha.https://www.anureviews.com/hidimba-by-narendra-kohli/https://www.anureviews.com/wp-content/uploads/2014/03/Hidimba.jpeghttps://www.anureviews.com/wp-content/uploads/2014/03/Hidimba-150x150.jpegBook ReviewsMythologyHindi,Hindi Book Review,MahabharataNarendra Kohli has re-written Mahabharata as Maha Samar.
+That is one series that I hope to read sometime.
+He has also written a series on the women in Mahabharata.
+And Hidimba is a small novella based on Hidimba - the Rakshasa wife of Bheem, the first ever daughter-in-law of...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews